Kenta Nishimoto: 2019–2020

 Kicking off the 2019 season, in March, Nishimoto made it to his first final of the year, the 2019 German Open.
 He lost in the final to compatriot Kento Momota in straight games, losing 10–21, 16–21.

 The following year, at the 2020 Thailand Masters, Nishimoto lost to Hong Kong's Ng Ka Long in the final, losing 21–16, 13–21, 12–21 in three games.

 2022: First international title

 In September, Nishimoto made it to his 7th career final, this time at his home event, the 2022 Japan Open.
 In the final, he beat 6th ranked and 3rd seed Chou Tien-chen in the final, winning 21–19, 21–23, 21–17 in rubber games.
 After the final, Nishimoto stated that he was "really happy" and also "a bit relieved" after clinching his first title, and thanked the home crowd for their support.

+2026

+Nishimoto's 2026 season was disrupted by a shoulder injury sustained during the Swiss Open in March, where he was forced to retire during his first-round match.
+Following the injury, the Badminton Association of Japan announced on 24 March that Nishimoto had withdrawn from the Asian Championships, with Yudai Okimoto named as his replacement.
+The shoulder injury also forced his withdrawal from the Thomas Cup.
+During the subsequent rehabilitation period, Nishimoto said that the extended time away from competition gave him an opportunity to reflect on his career and reconnect with the enjoyment of badminton that he had experienced as a child.

+Nishimoto returned to competition at the Singapore Open in late May, followed by the Indonesia Open in June, but was eliminated in the first round of both tournaments.
+At the Japan Open in July, he again exited in the first round, losing to Indonesia's Alwi Farhan.
+Afterward, Nishimoto stated that although his shoulder had considerably improved and was not the cause of his defeat, he had yet to regain his match sharpness because he had played substantially fewer matches than in the previous season.
+At the World Championships in August, he advanced past the first round by defeating fifth seed Christo Popov of France in straight games.